What is CBG: Benefits, Effects, and More?

 What Does the Research Say About CBG’s Benefits?

-Since these studies used large doses of isolated CBG in non-human test subjects, they do not provide conclusive evidence that CBG can treat or prevent any disease in humans.
+Since these studies used large doses of isolated CBG in non-human test subjects, they do not provide conclusive evidence that CBG oil benefits are useful to treat or prevent any disease in humans.
 Consumers can’t expect the same effects from the supplemental servings found in today’s wellness products.

 Researchers still have a lot of work to do on the subject, but the early evidence certainly has many medical experts intrigued.

-So what is CBG good for?
+So what does CBG do?
 It’s best to think of CBG’s benefits as a way to support good health practices such as a balanced diet, regular exercise, and good sleep habits.

 Where Can You Buy CBG?